top of page

 Living in My World

-Author: Leah Szymanski The other day, I found a blog entry my mother wrote in 2010.
+The other day, I found a blog entry my mother wrote in 2010.
 It’s titled “In Her World”, and it recounts a brief conversation between us.
 I had no idea that this exchange would take on a new meaning for me 16 years down the road.
 In Her World Sunday, October 31, 2010 She has her own world.
 I’ve suspected it for some time, and today she verbally confirmed.
-Recently, we've had lots of discussions regarding things her two-year-old sister doesn’t understand
+Recently, we've had lots of discussions regarding things her two-year-old sister doesn’t understand simply because of her

 Leah Szymanski